-Police announced Friday that two local young men are facing a series of charges in connection with a series of pharmacy robberies that took place between August and mid-October.
+Police announced Friday that two local young men, including one who was a local realtor, are facing a series of charges in connection with pharmacy robberies.

-Neither of the suspects, who were arrested in Maple Ridge recently, are known to police, said RCMP Supt.
+Neither of the suspects, who were arrested in Maple Ridge, are known to police, said RCMP Supt.
 Dave Walsh.

-He also acknowledge the cooperative efforts with Surrey RCMPs robbery unit, Langley RCMPs general investigation section, and both Abbotsford and Port Moody municipal police forces.
+Walsh also acknowledged the cooperative efforts with Surrey RCMP's robbery unit, Langley RCMP's general investigation section, and both Abbotsford and Port Moody municipal police forces.

 Both men appeared in provincial court on Thursday, Nov.
 22, with Ash being granted bail while Olson was remanded in custody until their next court appearance on Dec.
 6.